NovaBACKUP 21 User Guide (English)

 And for a Hybrid enabled backup job, a special "AR" restore index entry will be created in the 'Local Backup' device, which will be above the normal restore index entry, where both restore index entries in that case will match the same "Created on" column date and time value, and take note that for the Hybrid portion of the backup entry to restore, that it will mention "AR" and the "S3 device name" in this restore index entry, in the "Location (Device)" column value for that non Hybrid enabled backup (note you will have to expand that column size to see the complete value in most cases), which will look like this:

 Note: If the backup to restore does not exist in the "Restore" dialog, you may need to think about Importing the backup records (restore index records) for that particular device, as for instance if you install NovaBACKUP clean on a replacement machine then it will not have any backup records (restore index records) in that case visible in this dialog.
 If you want to learn about Importing backup records, please visit those additional topics under the "Restores" category.
 And keep in mind that Imports of backup records for an entire either 'Local Backup' or 'Cloud Backup' (S3) device type (the modern device types added in NovaBACKUP 21.0) can only be done with non-Legacy backup devices.
-If you do ever need to restore individual existing at rest backups, to get the restore index records back for those individual legacy device backups, then you can still do that, but you'd need to follow the additional "Legacy Import" topic.
+If you do ever need to restore individual existing at rest backups, to get the restore index records back for those individual legacy device backups, then you can still do that, but you'd need to follow the additional "" topic.